solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 `glooctl install gateway --values helm-override.yaml`

-This will ensure that Envoy initializes the connection to Gloo using mTLS.
-Gloo will now answer through a TCP proxy that communicates with the TLS protocol.
+This will ensure that Envoy initializes the connection to Gloo Edge using mTLS.
+Gloo Edge will now answer through a TCP proxy that communicates with the TLS protocol.
 We do this by attaching an envoy sidecar to the gloo pod to do TLS termination.

-For Gloo Enterprise users, the extauth and rate-limiting servers also need to communicate with Gloo in order to get configuration.
+For Gloo Edge Enterprise users, the extauth and rate-limiting servers also need to communicate with Gloo Edge in order to get configuration.
 These pods will now start up a gRPC connection with additional TLS credentials.

 ---

 ## Detailed Explanation

-This is a step-by step-guide to what the `global.glooMtls.enabled=true` Helm value does to the Gloo installation.
+This is a step-by step-guide to what the `global.glooMtls.enabled=true` Helm value does to the Gloo Edge installation.

 ### Secret Creation

 The first step is to create a Kubernetes secret object of type 'kubernetes.io/tls'.
-If Gloo is installed with the Helm override flag, a Job called 'gloo-mtls-certgen' is created to automatically generate the 'gloo-mtls-certs' secret for you.
+If Gloo Edge is installed with the Helm override flag, a Job called 'gloo-mtls-certgen' is created to automatically generate the 'gloo-mtls-certs' secret for you.
 The secret object has the following structure:

 ```yaml
 apiVersion: v1